 - Drain all gas and oil from your mower and other motors.
 Gas grills, kerosene heaters, etc. must be emptied as well.

 - Empty, defrost and clean your refrigerator at least 24 hours before moving day.

 Reserve your moving truck.
 Do this at least a few weeks before your move.
 If you need a ramp or other loading equipment, make reservations with a local equipment-rental yard.

 Be prepared.
-As moving day gets closer, finish packing and prepare a box with the essentials.
+As moving day gets closer, prepare a box with the essentials.
 Keep these items handy, preferably in your automobile.
 Don't forget to include extra clothing, toiletries and snacks for the kids.
 Other things to consider are:

 - Coffee cups, paper plates, paper towels